Disappearance of Charlene Downes: Subsequent publicity

-In July 2013, journalist Sean Thomas noted in The Daily Telegraph that the original Charlene Downes article on Wikipedia had been deleted in June 2007, and argued that this might be an attempt to "redraft" history and to not give coverage to far-right politics.

-Downes’s disappearance became the subject of a BBC One Panorama programme, "The Girl Who Vanished", on 10 November 2014.
-In December 2014, BBC Crimewatch staged a reconstruction of the last sighting of Downes, and the police offered a £100,000 reward for information leading to the conviction of the killer(s) or recovery of the body.

-In April 2008, the week after the attempt at re-trial failed, Karen Downes stabbed her husband during an argument.
-The wounds were minor and he declined to press charges, saying that she was maddened with worry and frustration.
-In March 2009, Charlene's sister, Emma, pleaded not guilty to racially aggravated assault against the brother of the man who had been charged with murdering Charlene.
-She maintained that her assault on the man's brother had never been racially motivated; on the first day of her trial the prosecution accepted her plea to common assault, a less serious offence.
-She was sentenced to community service.
+Britain First launched “Operation Downes”, a campaign that they claimed would “combat the scourge of Islamist grooming gangs around the country.”
+As part of the campaign members of Britain First handed out flyers, that contained photos of men who had been convicted of grooming offences.
+The members asked for the public to contact them if they witnessed any activity that could be connected to potential grooming gangs.
+They also recorded and uploaded videos of members handing out the flyers to local businesses and mosques in Rotherham.

 In 2012, Charlene's younger brother admitted in court to punching the man who had faced the charge of helping to dispose of her body.
 He was given a fine and a suspended sentence.

-2017 arrest
+In July 2013, journalist Sean Thomas noted in The Daily Telegraph that the original Charlene Downes article on Wikipedia had been deleted in June 2007, and argued that this might be an attempt to "redraft" history and to not give coverage to people whom editors see as far-right.

+Downes's disappearance became the subject of a BBC One Panorama programme, "The Girl Who Vanished", on 10 November 2014.
+In December 2014, BBC Crimewatch staged a reconstruction of the last sighting of Downes, and the police offered a £100,000 reward for information leading to the conviction of the killer(s) or recovery of the body.

+Further investigation

+In November 2013 police announced they were assigning a specialist team to reinvestigate her case, alongside the case of Paige Chivers, another teenager who had also disappeared in Blackpool in 2007.

-On 1 August 2017, police arrested a 51-year-old man from Preston, who lived in Blackpool at the time of Downes’s disappearance, on suspicion of murdering her.
-He was released two days later.
+On 1 August 2017, police arrested a 51-year-old man from Preston, who lived in Blackpool at the time of Downes's disappearance, on suspicion of murdering her.
+He was released two days later and is no longer under investigation.